har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 At this point, the attacker assumes that the user wants the promise of sexual content enough to enter this information.
 This guide stops at this screen alone.

 Presumably, the website might also ask for payment information.
-Payment information is not just another data point about the user, but is also used to, well, get the victim's money.
+Payment information is not just another data point about the user.
+If this were an attack, payment information could be used simply to steal the victim's money.

 # Further evidence